Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

-Alternatively, such modifications can occasionally be described in terms of an intervention in which the structural equation corresponding to $A$ is removed and the treatment is set equal to a hypothetical regime $d(A, W)$.
-Regime $d$ depends on the treatment level $A$ that would be assigned in the absence of the regime as well as on $W$.
-The latter intervention has been referred to as depending on the \textit{natural value of treatment}, or as a \textit{modified treatment policy}~\citep{haneuse2013estimation}.
-For such interventions, \citet{haneuse2013estimation} introduced the assumption of \textit{piecewise smooth invertibility}, which ensures that the change of variable formula can be used when computing integrals over $\cal A$: \begin{assumptioniden}[Piecewise smooth invertibility] For each $w \in \cal W$, assume that the interval ${\cal I}(w) = (l(w,), u(w))$ may be partitioned into subintervals ${\cal I}_{\delta,j}(w):j = 1, \ldots, J(w)$ such that $d(a, w)$ is equal to some $d_j(a, w)$ in ${\cal I}_{\delta,j}(w)$ and $d_j(\cdot,w)$ has inverse function $h_j(\cdot, w)$ with derivative $h_j'(\cdot, w)$. \end{assumptioniden} Assumption~\ref{ass:inv} can be used to show that the intervention may also be represented as a change in which the structural equation $f_A$ is removed from the NPSEM, with $A$ being drawn from the post-intervention distribution $\g_\delta(a \mid w)$. \citet{young2014identification} provide a discussion comparing and contrasting the interpretation and identification of these two interventions.
+Causal effects are defined in terms of hypothetical interventions on the NPSEM~\eqref{eq:npsem}.
+In particular, consider an intervention in which the structural equation corresponding to $A$ is removed, with the exposure drawn instead from a user-specified distribution $g_\delta(a \mid w)$, which may itself depend on the natural exposure distribution and a user-specified parameter $\delta$.
+Going forward, we let $A_\delta$ denote a draw from $g_\delta(a \mid w)$.
+Alternatively, such modifications can occasionally be described in terms of an intervention in which the structural equation corresponding to $A$ is removed and the exposure is set equal to a hypothetical regime $d(A, W)$.
+Regime $d$ depends on the exposure level $A$ that would have been assigned in the absence of the regime as well as on $W$.
+The latter intervention has been referred to as depending on the \textit{natural value of treatment}, or as a \textit{modified treatment policy}~\citep[MTP;][]{haneuse2013estimation}.
+For such interventions, \citet{haneuse2013estimation} introduced the assumption of \textit{piecewise smooth invertibility}, which ensures that the change of variable formula can be used when computing integrals over $\cal A$: \begin{assumptioniden}[Piecewise smooth invertibility] For each $w \in \cal W$, assume that the interval ${\cal I}(w) = (l(w,), u(w))$ may be partitioned into subintervals ${\cal I}_{\delta,j}(w):j = 1, \ldots, J(w)$ such that $d(a, w)$ is equal to some $d_j(a, w)$ in ${\cal I}_{\delta,j}(w)$ and $d_j(\cdot,w)$ has inverse function $h_j(\cdot, w)$ with derivative $h_j'(\cdot, w)$. \end{assumptioniden} Assumption~\ref{ass:inv} can be used to show that the intervention drawing $A_{\delta}$ from the post-intervention distribution $\g_\delta(a \mid w)$ can be interpreted on the individual level. \citet{young2014identification} provide a discussion comparing and contrasting the interpretation and identification of these two interventions.
 Such stochastic interventions can be used to define the \textit{population intervention effect (PIE)} of $A$ on $Y$.

-To illustrate, consider continuous-valued $A$ and assume the distribution of $A$ conditional on $W = w$ is supported in the interval $(l(w), u(w))$.
+To illustrate, suppose $A$ to be continuous-valued and assume the distribution of $A$ conditional on $W = w$ is supported in the interval $(l(w), u(w))$.
 Then, one may define

 where $0 < \delta < u(w)$ is an arbitrary prespecified value.
 We can alternatively define a tilted intervention distribution as